sagarkanake/PhotoUploader/README.md

  *  Framework Used : Python Django Framework .
 # Getting Started
 Simple task i.e a project with user register + Login .
 Register page has name, phone_number, email(unique=True) .Created a welcome page showing name of respective logged in user.
+* Prerequisites :
+   Make sure you have all concepts cleared in python language .
+   The deep knowledge about the Django Frameweork espesicially models and views The Django messages framework .

 # Logic
 I have modified the Django user model.
 The modification involves phone field and email having a unique constraint .
 I Used a customized User model  to store phone_number and assign unique key constraint to email id .
 Beacuase default User model is not have the phone_number field and also we can't logged in the user through email id .